-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$1,910,471 (net position).
-Of this amount, \$1,044,349 (unrestricted net position) may be used to meet the District's ongoing obligations. - The District's total net position increased by \$36,816, which due to planning for future projects. - As of the close of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$1,035,594, an increase of \$65,766 in comparison with the prior year.
-This increase in fund balance is mainly due to less expenditures than budgeted because many items were budgeted to reflect future projects. - The ending General fund balance is \$613,445, all of which is unassigned and is 300.7 percent of the 2022 budgeted expenditures.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year by as shown in the summary of net position on the following pages.
+The unrestricted amount of net position may be used to meet the District's ongoing obligations to citizens and creditors. - The District's total net position increased as shown in the summary of changes in net assets table on the following pages. - For the current fiscal year, the District's governmental funds fund balances are shown in the Financial Analysis of the District's Funds section of the MD&A. This increase in fund balance is mainly due to less expenditures than budgeted because many items were budgeted to reflect future projects. - The unassigned fund balance in the General fund as shown in the financial analysis of the District's funds section increased from the prior year.